NEW TRAFFIC RULES AND FINES

 Misconduct by a Juvenile result in a penalty of Rs.
 25,000 instead of Rs.
 2,500.
 They need to spend 3 years in jail for any on road wrong activity.
 Moreover, their vehicle registration can get cancelled.
 As per the new rules, Juvenile Offenders cannot be eligible to get a driving license till the age of 25.

-Traffic Fines According to New Rules
+What Are the Traffic Fines According to the New Rules?

 You can check the New traffic fines in the below table-